nickengineer0825/Engineering-Up-Portfolio-Template/index.md

 # Final Milestone

 My final milestone, I've come a long way from where I started just a couple of months ago and have added a lot to my project.
-I've stripped away a lot of the parts that were originally on the robot to create room for my kicking arm.
-I changed the code a lot to accommodate the second H-Bridge which I go more in-depth about in my video below.
-I've loved this journey so far and I can't wait to see where this takes me in my future career.
+I had to add another bread board for a seven segment display.
+I learned with the help of my teachers how to code the pins so power is coming out of them and how to work with a type of funciton called digitalwrite.

 [![Final Arduino Project]